dongzgh/dongzgh.github.io/journal.md

 * [HEXAGONMI](#hexagonmi)
 	* Tried new solution file for Main and Alpha branch
-	* Discussed with Alex Chubarev about the bug #24305 related with hole filling
+	* Discussed with Chubarev about the bug #24305 related with hole filling
 	* Did code review for Skin Location attribute regeneration
 	* Fixed the bug #25018 by enabling inferring geometry from displays in 3AW
 	* Updated FirstForm icon